eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-git-svn.md

 ## GitHub oAuth

 ### Setup oAuth at GitHub
-To enable automatic key upload to GitHub, register an application in your GitHub account `Setting > oAuth Applications > Developer Applications` with the callback `http://<HOST_IP>:<SERVER_PORT>/wsmaster/api/oauth/callback`:
+oAuth for Github allows users via the IDE git menu to import projects using SSH "git@", push to repository, and use pull request panel.
+To enable automatic SSH key upload to GitHub for users, register an application in your GitHub account `Setting > oAuth Applications > Developer Applications` with the callback `http://<HOST_IP>:<SERVER_PORT>/wsmaster/api/oauth/callback`:

 ![Clipboard8.jpg]({{base}}{{site.links["Clipboard8.jpg"]}}){:style="width: 60%"}